 Learning to snowboard is an extremely rewarding process but it does take time and dedication, and not everyone succeeds at it.
 You'll improve the chances of success if you go about it the right way.
+Here top tips from our ski and snowboard experts on how to make the most of your first trip to the snow.

 - Choose a resort with good, easily-accessible beginners' slopes - gentle, wide slopes without crowds of skiers and boarders racing through them at breakneck speed.
 There should be some slightly harder (and certainly longer) slopes to progress on to during the week - slopes where you can build up your confidence rather than shatter it.
 All of this applies even if you are an experienced skier learning to board: you will find even a slight incline surprisingly scary when you first step on a board.
+View top snowboard resorts.

 - Look for user-friendly lifts.
 Riding a board up a drag-lift is tricky for an experienced boarder; for a beginner it is a nightmare.
 Button lifts are even worse than T-bars - with a T-bar you can at least put one arm of the bar between your legs so that you almost automatically turn sideways, as you need to in order to ride the board up the track.
 The best lifts for novices are gondolas and high-speed chairs that virtually stop to allow you to get off- normal chairs don't slow down at the top, so you have to dismount at speed and often end up collapsed in a heap in a rather undignified fashion.